 How can I include abandoned cart items in a message?

 You can start turning abandoned carts into completed orders by using an Abandoned cart block in a marketing automation message.
-The block is available in Pro, Max, and Enterprise accounts.
+The block is available in Plus, Professional, and GetResponse MAX accounts.

 When you add the Abandoned cart block to an automation message, we create a placeholder with space for the product image, name, and price per unit.
 When someone doesn’t complete their purchase, we fill the placeholder with the abandoned cart information.
 Images in the message link to product pages by default.

 You can decide where in the message you want to display the items by dragging and stopping the block anywhere in the message template.
 You can also customize its text and design to suit your brand and add your own calls to action.